ekapolc/nlp_2019/gcloud/3machine_create.md

 where <YOUR-INSTANCE-NAME> should be homework.
 Another method is to click the **SSH** button next to the instance name to open a connection via the browser window.
 See [this page](https://cloud.google.com/compute/docs/instances/connecting-to-instance) for more detailed instructions.
 You are now ready to work on Google Cloud.

 You should be logged in with the same name as your username on your local computer.
-We have setup the development environment under my user account (ekapolc).
+We have setup the development environment under my user account (burin).
 To switch user, do

 ```
-sudo su ekapolc
+sudo su burin
 ```

 You will notice that you are now under my user account.